Teejay128/Teejay128/README.md

 ### Talking about Personal Stuffs:

-- 🛠 &nbsp; I’m currently working with Nodejs, Express, Mongodb, Javascript, HTML & CSS, etc.
+- 🛠 &nbsp; I’m currently working with the MEN(MongoDB, Express, Node.js) stack Because that's what real "men" do 💪.
 - 👾 &nbsp; Fun fact: Equal is Not Always Equal in Javascript.
 - 📫 &nbsp; How to reach me: emperortj128@gmail.com.